 There are a lot of options for running an online store – Shopify is an all-in-one eCommerce solution that I’ve used to run several online stores & consult with clients since 2009.
 Here’s my Shopify review – with 6 pros and 6 cons of using Shopify for your online store.

 You can check out Shopify’s current Plans & Pricing here.

 I’ve been using & consulting with clients on Shopify since 2009.
-This Shopify review was originally published 7/13/2013 and re-published frequently with updates to reflect new features/pricing/opinion.
+This Shopify review was originally published 7/13/2013 is re-published frequently with updates to reflect new features/pricing/opinion.
 From 2016 through 2018, Shopify has improved on several fronts, especially with a much-improved checkout process.
 Just in the last year, they added same domain checkout – previously a big disadvantage.

 There’s a lot of options for running an online store, and your choice of best eCommerce platform can have just as big of an effect on your business as choosing a building or location for a physical store.
 It’s not the end all of the business – but it certainly can make or break your business – and can either expand your opportunity or severely kneecap your business.

 Shopify is part of a group of turn-key eCommerce (aka “hosted eCommerce”) solutions that provide everything you need from end to end (minus the product and business know-how) to set up and start selling your product(s) to the world as opposed to you putting all the pieces together yourself (see Shopify’s plans here).